mckenzielee/Qi-Docs/docs/Writing_Data.rst

 Verbose has no impact on writes; writes return only error messages.

-To specify Qi format, set the ``Accept`` header in the request to ``application/qi``.
+To specify Sds format, set the ``Accept`` header in the request to ``application/Sds``.

 Indexes
 -------

-Qi writes rely on the primary index for positioning within streams and locating existing events.
+Sds writes rely on the primary index for positioning within streams and locating existing events.
 Most writes use the index as specified by the value.
 Deletes are the exception to this rule.
-When deleting, indexes are specified as strings in the URI, or, when using the Qi Client libraries, the index may be passed as-is to delete methods that take the index type as a generic argument.
+When deleting, indexes are specified as strings in the URI, or, when using the Sds Client libraries, the index may be passed as-is to delete methods that take the index type as a generic argument.
 More details about working with indexes can be found on the :ref:`Qi_Indexes_topic` page.